 Research activities in polymers at MIT reflect the diverse interests of the faculty.
-PPST students are often engaged in interdisciplinary
+PPSM students are often engaged in interdisciplinary

 research topics involving collaboration of two or more faculty members.
 Typical of many interdisciplinary research activities at MIT,

 PPSM student will often have co-advisors and thesis committee members from departments other than the student’s home department.

-Each of the four participating departments in PPST has guidelines for co-advising and thesis committee structure.
-PPST students are
+Each of the four participating departments in PPSM has guidelines for co-advising and thesis committee structure.
+PPSM students are

 expected to work with the Graduate Officer in the home department to ensure that these guidelines are met satisfactorily.